-- (1) A sub-committee of the Housing Policy Committee shall be appointed by the Chairperson and shall work with the department director or his/her designee: - (a) The department director or his/her designee shall chair the committee; - (b) Committee members shall include the following: - (A) The committee Chairperson; - (B) A departmental representative from one of the following areas appointed by the Advisor to the Housing Policy Committee: - (i) Residence halls; - (ii) Conferences; - (iii) Senior Programs; - (iv) Food Services; - (C) Two students from the Housing Policy Committee; - (D) One classified or faculty member from the Housing Policy Committee. - (2) The Chairperson of the committee shall convene the committee on an as-needed basis for policy review and/or revision. - (3) Recommendations of the Housing Policy Sub-committee shall be forwarded to the Housing Policy Committee for review and recommendation. - (4) The recommendations of the Housing Policy Committee shall be forwarded to the department director for review and final decision. - (5) Those policies needing approval from the appropriate dean or the president shall be forwarded by the director to the appropriate dean or the president.
+- (1) A sub-committee of the Housing Policy Committee may be appointed by the Chairperson to work on specific policy revisions or hear specific appeal cases: - (a) The department director or his/her designee shall chair the committee; - (b) Committee members shall include the following: - (A) The committee Chairperson; - (B) A departmental representative from one of the following areas appointed by the Housing Director: - (i) Residence halls; - (ii) Conferences; - (iii) Senior Programs; - (iv) Food Services. - (C) A minimum of two students from the Housing Policy Committee; - (D) At least one classified staff member and one faculty member from the Housing Policy Committee. - (2) The Chairperson of the committee shall convene the committee on an as-needed basis for policy review and/or revision. - (3) Recommendations of the Housing Policy Sub-committee shall be forwarded to the Housing Policy Committee for review and recommendation. - (4) The recommendations of the Housing Policy Committee shall be forwarded to the department director for review and implementation. - (5) Those policies needing approval from the appropriate dean or the president shall be forwarded by the director to the appropriate dean or the president.